project-etalon/etalon/docs/tutorials/blackbox_evaluation.rst

 Black-box Evaluation
 ====================

-``metron`` performs black-box evaluation of both proprietary and open-source systems.
+``etalon`` performs black-box evaluation of both proprietary and open-source systems.

-Check out the following resources to learn how to run ``metron`` with both proprietary and open-source systems:
+Check out the following resources to learn how to run ``etalon`` with both proprietary and open-source systems:

 .. toctree::
     :maxdepth: 2